GuilleQP/guilleqp.github.io/index.md

 What is hyperinflation?
 How does it appear in videogames?
 What are the best solutions to avoid it in your games?
 [Continue reading...](articles/hyperinflation_in_videogames.md)

+## Papers 📓
+### **Improved algorithm selection in the hyper-agent approach to General Video Game Playing**
+22/01/2020

+This research project attempts to further the research along the lines of the hyper-agent approach in General Video Game Playing.
+It is part of a research project for the Master in Artificial Intelligence at the Maastricht University.
+[Link to full text](papers/MRP_HyperAgent.pdf)

 ### **Automatic evaluation plug-in for Moodle**
 05/07/2019

-This article presents a tool for the automatic evaluation of programming exercises which is integrated in the Moodle platform.
-It was presented at the JENUI 2019 congress.
+This project presents a tool for the automatic evaluation of programming exercises integrated in the Moodle platform.
+It is part of my final thesis for the Computer Science Engineering Degree at the University of Cantabria and it was presented at the JENUI 2019 congress.
 [Link to full text](http://www.aenui.net/ojs/index.php?journal=actas_jenui&page=article&op=view&path%5B%5D=513)

 ## Game dev 🎮